FireTail-io/firetail-py-lib/docs/request.rst

            x-nullable: true
            required: true

-It is supported by PointSecIO in all parameter types: `body`, `query`, `formData`, and `path`.
+It is supported by Firetail in all parameter types: `body`, `query`, `formData`, and `path`.
 Nullable values are the strings `null` and `None`.

 .. warning:: Be careful on nullable parameters for sensitive data where the